Vaginal Health and Microbial Balance by Good Health

 Let’s talk about the vaginal microbiome

-In health science circles, the microbiome refers to the organisms, the metabolic products of their activities, and their structures and environment, and generally refers to the microbes in and on our whole body.
+In health science circles, the microbiome refers to the organisms, the metabolic products of their activities, and their structures and environments, and generally refers to the microbes in and on our whole body.
 The term microbiota refers to the genetic mix of all living organisms (bacteria, viruses, fungi, etc.) in a certain area, e.g., the gut, vagina, or mouth.
 The vaginal microbiota, unique to each of us, communicates amongst itself, with other areas of our body’s microbiome, and with our cells.
-It tends not to change too much throughout our monthly cycle unless we become unhealthy or radically change our inputs – diet, living environment, intimate contacts, stress, hygiene, or pre and post menopause.
+It tends not to change too much throughout our monthly cycle unless we become unhealthy or radically change our inputs—diet, living environment, intimate contacts, stress, hygiene, or pre- and post-menopause.
 The vaginal microbiome is healthiest when it has relatively low diversity and is dominated by a large number of Lactobacillus species.

 Why is a balanced vaginal microbiota important for health?